-C. Curriculum
+D. Curriculum

-The BS/MS program requires the student to take at least six (6) graduate course credits in their senior year.
-These credits can be research credits or can be course credits or a combination of both.
+Our MS program currently offers two plans: (A) 24 credits of coursework, 6 credits of research, and a comprehensive oral examination that includes the defense of a written thesis; or (B) 27 credits of coursework and 3 credits special project.
+The BS/MS program also offers the same plans and provides students with the opportunity to earn a master's degree within an expedited time frame.
+The BS/MS program requires the student to take at least six (6) graduate credits in their senior year.
+These credits can be course credits or can be research credits or a combination of both.
 The BS/MS program requires the student to take 30 graduate course credits in addition to the 128 undergraduate course credits in to graduate.
 BS/MS students can take up to six (6) credits of 400 level courses.
+The JJ Slade program research credits (180:491 and 180:492) will count as graduate credits towards your MS degree

-D. Timeline for BS/MS Program
+Timeline for BS/MS Program